Thursday, August 16, 2012

 TPS did not meet the state standard in any category in the third- through eighth-grade achievement tests.
 In fact, in many instances, the scores have decreased from the 2008-09 test year.

-Their just barely making the state standard in reading and writing for the Ohio Graduation Test given to 11th graders.
+They're just barely making the state standard in reading and writing for the Ohio Graduation Test given to 11th graders.
 They don't reach the state standard in math, science or social studies.

 When it comes to Adequate Yearly Progress, they're not meeting proficiency in reading or math, though they meet their participation requirement.
 Yippee! - kids are participating, but they're not gaining proficiency, so what difference does it make if they're just 'present'?